Kyokushin

 Kyokushin (極真) is a style of karate originating in Japan.
-It is a style of stand-up fighting and is rooted in a philosophy of self-improvement, discipline, and hard training.
+It is a full-contact style of stand-up fighting and is rooted in a philosophy of self-improvement, discipline, and hard training.

-Kyokushin Kaikan is the martial arts organization founded in 1964 by Korean-Japanese Masutatsu Oyama (大山倍達, Ōyama Masutatsu), officially the International Karate Organization.
+Kyokushin Kaikan [Kaikan (会館) Assembly Hall or "Honbu" (本部) Headquarters] is the martial arts organization founded in 1964 by Korean-Japanese Masutatsu Oyama (大山倍達, Ōyama Masutatsu), officially the International Karate Organization.
 Previously, this institution was known as the Oyama Dojo.
 Since 1964, the style has continued to spread to more than 120 countries, becoming one of the largest martial arts organizations in the world, and in Japan itself.

 History

 Founding

-Initially, Masutatsu Oyama had opened his first official dōjō - the Oyama Dojo - in 1953, in a small building behind Rikkyo University to teach Goju-ryu style of traditional Karate.
-Subsequently, Oyama's Karate theory would deviate from Goju-ryu and would form into his own style.
+Initially, Masutatsu Oyama opened his first official dōjō – the Oyama Dojo – in 1953, in a small building behind Rikkyo University to teach Goju-ryu style of traditional Karate.
+Subsequently, Oyama's Karate theory would deviate from Goju-ryu and would form his own style.
 His instruction was distinguished by goals improving the strength in the actual battle by performing a kumite that directly hits the opponent's body with a thrust or kick.
 This was unlike the other schools of Karate at the time.
 Over the next ten years, Oyama built his organization and demonstrated his karate around the world to spread it.

 Around 1956, Oyama would rename his school the "Oyama Dojo".
 In early days of the dojo, Oyama would not take the duty of teaching newer students.
 Instead, Eiji Yasuda (a Shotokan teacher from Gakushuin University Karatedo Club), Masashi Ishibashi, Ichiro Minamimoto (both Goju-ryu practitioners from Karatedo Club of Nihon University) and others would teach the newcomers to Oyama's dojo.
 Later, Kenji Kurosaki also became a teacher in the school.

 On December 6, 1959, Hirofumi Okada was the first person to practice at the Oyama Dojo that was granted a black belt (first dan), and was listed as the first in the official yearly promotion register of the Kyokushin Kaikan.

 In April 1964, Mas Oyama established the 'International Karate Organization Kyokushin kaikan' (commonly abbreviated to IKO or IKOK) under the umbrella of the Kyokushin Scholarship Foundation.
 Upon formation, Eisaku Sato acted as chairman and Matsuhei Mori as the vice chairman, with Oyama as the director (later president).
 Oyama directed the organization through a period of expansion.
 In June of the same year, the headquarters dojo (later the general headquarters) was completed in Ikebukuro, Toshima, Tokyo.